Trusts & Family Investment Company Planning

 What is a trust and how does it work?+

 A trust is a legal arrangement where assets are held by trustees for the benefit of beneficiaries.
-Trustees manage the assets according to the trust terms, providing asset protection, tax planning, and controlled distribution.
+Trustees manage the assets according to the trust terms, providing estate structuring, tax planning, and controlled distribution.

 What types of trusts are available?+